cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 ### Planned Service Architecture

+Current CryptoLab is running on a single VPS, and retrieve data on-chain through either Parity or onFinality.
+There is still room for improvement.
+Retrieving validators and nominators data while listening to Payout events and saving them to a DB could be longer than 30 minutes.
+We plan to separate the processes to different instances and use the resource on AWS to improve the performance.

 ![image](https://user-images.githubusercontent.com/5772463/121299862-97f19980-c928-11eb-9598-d7842ef30a9c.png)

-The servers includes EC2 instances, one DB and one Redis instance, to operate CryptoLab backend servers.
-We would also run two EC2 instances for Polkadot/Kusama node.
+The servers is consist of two EC2 instances, one DB and one Redis instance, to operate the CryptoLab backend servers.
+We would also run two EC2 instances for Polkadot/Kusama node so that on-chain data could be retrieved faster.

 ### How does this proposal change the current logic in Kusama?